AbdelrhmanAhmed11/AbdelrhmanAhmed11/README.md

 ---

 ## ✨ Fun Facts
-- I once designed a whole coffee shop inventory system in WPF!
+- I keep a list of 15+ app ideas.
+Not all are great — but all are mine.
 - I believe small, thoughtful apps can change lives.
-- I’m always sketching UI ideas — even on paper napkins.

 > “Design with care.
 Code with purpose.”